mongodb-labs/drivers-atlas-testing/docs/source/spec-workload-executor.rst

    respective options were not specified in the test scenario, the workload executor MUST use ``-1`` as the value for the respective counts.

 #.
-MUST write the collected events, errors and failures into a JSON file named
-   ``events.json`` in the current directory
-   (i.e. the directory from where the workload executor is being executed).
-   The data written MUST be a map with the following fields:

-   - ``events``: the collected command and CMAP events.

-   - ``errors``: the reported errors.

-   - ``failures``: the reported errors.

-   If events, errors or failures were not reported by the unified test runner, such as because the scenario did not specify the corresponding options, the workload executor MUST write empty arrays into ``events.json``.

-#.
 MUST write the collected workload statistics into a JSON file named
    ``results.json`` in the current working directory (i.e. the directory from where the workload executor is being executed).
 Workload statistics MUST contain the following fields (drivers MAY report additional statistics using field names of their choice):

-   * ``numErrors``: the number of operation errors that were encountered during the test.
-This includes errors handled by the workload executor and errors handled by the unified test runner.
+   * ``numErrors``: The number of errors that were encountered during the test.
+     This includes errors handled by either the unified test runner or the workload executor.
+The reported value MUST equal the size of the ``errors`` array reported in ``events.json``.

-   * ``numFailures``: the number of operation failures that were encountered during the test.
-This includes failures handled by the workload executor and failures handled by the unified test runner.
+   * ``numFailures``: The number of failures that were encountered during the test.
+This includes failures handled by either the unified test runner or the workload executor.
+The reported value MUST equal the size of the ``failures`` array reported in ``events.json``.

-   * ``numSuccesses``: the number of successful operations executed during the test.
+   * ``numSuccesses``: The number of successful operations executed during the test.
+This MAY be -1 if a ``successes`` entity was never reported by the unified test runner.

-   * ``numIterations``: the number of loop iterations executed during the test.
+   * ``numIterations``: The number of loop iterations executed during the test.
+     This MAY be -1 if an ``iterations`` entity was never reported by the unified test runner.

- .. note:: The values of ``numErrors`` and ``numFailures`` are used by ``astrolabe`` to determine the overall
-    success or failure of a driver workload execution.
+.. note:: The values of ``numErrors`` and ``numFailures`` are used by ``astrolabe`` to determine the overall success or failure of a driver workload execution.
 A non-zero value for either of these fields is construed as a sign that something went wrong while executing the workload and the test is marked as a failure.
 The workload executor's exit code is **not** used for determining success/failure and is ignored.

-.. note:: If ``astrolabe`` encounters an error in parsing the workload statistics dumped to ``results.json`` (caused, for example, by malformed JSON), ``numErrors``, ``numFailures``, and ``numSuccesses`` will be set to ``-1`` and the test run will be assumed to have failed.
+.. note:: If ``astrolabe`` encounters an error attempting to parse the workload statistics written to ``results.json`` (caused, for example, by malformed JSON or a nonexistent file), the test will be assumed to have failed.

 .. note:: The choice of termination signal used by ``astrolabe`` varies by platform. ``SIGINT`` [#f1]_ is used as the termination signal on Linux and OSX, while ``CTRL_BREAK_EVENT`` [#f2]_ is used on Windows.

 .. note:: On Windows systems, the workload executor is invoked via Cygwin Bash.